blynkkk/blynkkk.github.io/Widgets.md

 **Sketch:** [Bridge](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Bridge/Bridge.ino#L33)

 ### Eventor
-Eventor widget allows you easily create simple behaviour rules (for Android only for now) called **events**.
+Eventor widget allows you to create simple behaviour rules or **events**.
-Let's consider typical use case of reading temperature from DHT sensor and sending push notification when temperature is too high :
+Let's look at a typical use case: read temperature from DHT sensor and send push notification when temperature is over a certain limit :

 ```cpp
   float t = dht.readTemperature();